Qualitative or Quantitative Dissertation Choice Qualitative or Quantitative Dissertation Choice Qualitative or Quantitative Dissertation Choice

 Descriptive questions (how much? how many? what proportion?).
 These call for quantitative methods.
 "What percentage of NHS staff experience burnout?" requires numbers, surveys, and statistical description.
 Qualitative methods can't efficiently answer this.
 You can't interview 200 people for every person you could survey.

 Exploratory questions (how? why? what happens when?).
 These call for qualitative methods.
 "How do staff experience burnout and what coping strategies do they use?" requires depth, context, and understanding.
-Numbers alone can't capture the nuance.
+Numbers alone can't capture the detail.
 Qualitative methods (interviews, observation) reveal how and why.

 Causal questions (does X cause Y? what's the effect of intervention Z?).
 These call for quantitative experimental or quasi-experimental methods.
 "Does a peer support intervention reduce burnout compared to standard occupational health provision?" requires comparison, measurement, and control.
 Qualitative evidence can suggest mechanisms but can't test causation cleanly.